 The club's activities are planned in advance and detailed in the club's syllabus or programme.
-A new syllabus is published every 6 months, with one covering the summer months (March through to August), and the other covering winter (September to February).
+A new syllabus is published every 6 months, with one covering the Spring and Summer months (March through to August), and the other covering Autumn and Winter (September to February).
 This page explains more about the different activities that happen regularly at our meetings.

-Normally we meet on Monday evenings at 7:30pm, but occasionally if we have planned an evening out, or if we are sharing a meeting at a local camera club then we may meet sooner.
+Normally we meet on Monday evenings at 7:30pm, but occasionally if we have planned an evening out, or if we are sharing a meeting at another club then we may meet sooner.
 Very occasionally we may arrange a visit to a place of interest that necessitates meeting on a different day, but such events are rarer.
 Usually, our meetings take one of the following formats:

 Regional & National Competition viewings

 The club is affiliated to the ICPA (Inter Club Photographic Alliance - a network of 17 local camera clubs and photographic societies across East Lancashire).
 We're also part of the L&CPU (Lancashire & Cheshire Photographic Union), which in turn is a member of the PAGB (Photographic Alliance of Great Britain).
 Each of these bodies hold their own individual and club competitions in print and digital format, usually with separate categories for colour, mono and nature photography.
 The top images entered into these competitions are circulated to clubs in a rota system over the following year, which means we get to see, and be inspired by, all the very best images from other clubs.

 Hosting experienced, and often award-winning photographers, to share their expertise with us is a great way to learn and be inspired.
 As a member of the L&CPU, we can attract some outstanding photographers to the club that would otherwise be outside our budget.
 These evenings are again very popular and we usually make arrangements to host guest presenters four or five times a year.
 Sometimes we work together with other local clubs to share resources, and this allows us to attract the very best photographers from across the north west (and sometimes beyond!).